 Hunting breeds are often bred and trained to hunt ground-dwelling animals.
 Even if your dog hasn’t hunted even once in his/her life, if he or she is from a scent-hound breed, chances are that they have the instinct to dig for prey.

 Separation anxiety is a common problem for dogs that are often left alone throughout the day.
 In these cases it’s likely that your dog doesn’t want to escape from home, but just wants to go out and find you, or is attempting to instinctively stimulate his brain.

+In unusual cases, dogs may eat dirt, but generally, it's more edible foodstuffs.
 Dogs are closer to being omnivores and they can eat things other than meat.
 And a lot of these food items are buried underground – roots, tuber, mushrooms, and more.
-Thus it’s not unlikely that you pooch smells something that he’s trying to eat.
+Thus it’s not unlikely that you pooch smells something that he's trying to eat.

 ALSO READ: 30 Myths That Many Dog Owners Still Believe

 You may know the exact reason why your dog is digging, but should you stop him?
 That depends if you can provide your pet with a better alternative to whatever he's trying to accomplish, i.e. the dog's digging instinct needs to be redirected.